 Agreeing the Top 10 research priorities is not the end of a Priority Setting Partnership’s (PSP’s) work.
 It is important for PSPs to publicise and disseminate the results of their priority setting exercise.
 This will increase the exposure of the priorities to potential funders and researchers.
 It is also an opportunity to promote the priority setting process itself.

 Steering Groups usually create a dissemination plan for the results, identifying their audiences and how to reach them, and agreeing how Steering Group members can help with the dissemination process by using their own networks.
 This might include finding appropriate ways to disseminate the priorities to funding organisations, researchers, people who took part in the PSP, and patient and clinician groups who have an interest in the priorities.
 Dissemination at the end of the PSP should be a consideration throughout the PSP process in order to maximise its success.
-Before the final workshop, the Steering Group should agree on the best time to announce the results to ensure the greatest impact, without delaying the announcement for too long.
+Before the priority setting workshop, the Steering Group should agree on the best time to announce the results to ensure the greatest impact, without delaying the announcement for too long.
 After the workshop, the Steering Group may wish to meet to discuss the results, any further action that they need to take on the questions, and what extra information they can offer to researchers and research funders to ensure that the priorities are successfully translated into questions, propositions or briefs for research.

 Members of PSP Steering Groups will often have access to existing ways of communicating the results of the PSP.
 These could include: